Meet the Governors

 I have been head teacher at King William since April 2010.
 Prior to this I was head teacher of Northview Primary School and deputy head teacher at another local primary school.
-I am a mum to three children-Sophie who is an Assistant Psychologist, Tom who is waiting for employment as a part 1 architect and Laura who having studied law is working as a solicitor in Bristol.
+I am a mum to three children-Sophie who is an Assistant Psychologist, Tom who is working as a Teaching Assistant and Laura who having studied law is working as a solicitor in Bristol.

 My family and I have lived in the local area for many years and my children attended local primary and secondary schools.

 Mrs Elizabeth Kendall - Staff Trustee/Governor